qojulia/WaveguideQED.jl/docs/src/example_lodahl.md

 nothing #hide
 ```

-Finally, we can plot the scattered wavefunctions, and we note that this matches Fig. 3 in Ref. ^[1]:
+Finally, we can plot the scattered wavefunctions, and we note that this matches Fig. 3 in Ref.[^1]:

 ```@example lodahl
 using PyPlot; #hide